LeonardFedorov/AoC2024/README.md

 ### Day 4
 <details>
 This day was the first map themed puzzle and involved building out a first stab at the oMap library.
 The direction enum seemed to work well here.
 The solution takes the longest to execute of the days so far (~3.5ms), but the nature of the puzzle just requires for more data searching than the previous ones.
 Possible efficiency gains would be modifying the ray caster to halt the moment it wraps, rather than always performing a full wrapped ray cast and then letting the caller discard, but as the rays are only 3 long it didn't seem worth creating an extra function just for this.
-Part 2 involved a horrible boolean case analysis statement which is ugly, but probably reasonably efficient due to short-circuit evaluation.
+Part 2 initially involved a horrible boolean case analysis statement which was ugly, but which has now been improved by the revised reversal function.
 </details>